ssfsx17/ffpnp/Jobs/Scholar.md

 ### Scholastic Tech T3

 Adloqium (3 AP) (single) - Restores Intellect * Level * 0.5 HP, and grants an equal amount of Shield HP.
 Against undead, it is a magical attack with non-elemental damage, but the Shield HP works normally.
+Outside of combat, this allows full restoration of one target's HP during a long rest.

 Natural Selection (special) - Intellect * Level non-elemental magical damage to everyone of your own race.
 Which includes you.